spajak/SublimeLinter-PowerShell/README.md

 PSScriptAnalyzer's settings path/name can be customized:

 ```
+"linters": {
+    ...
     "psscriptanalyzer": {
         // full path
         "settings": "D:\\Scripts\\CustomSettings.psd1"
         // environment variables will be expanded
         "settings": "%SCRIPTS_DIR%\\CustomSettings.psd1"
-        // or preset name (beware that linting fails if the name is not a valid preset name)
+        // or built-in preset name (beware that linting fails if the name is not a valid preset name)
         "settings": "PSGallery"
         // default - remove or set to null
         "settings": null